 The below links will open in a new window.

 The past floods data in Annex 1 is also discussed in Chapter 4.2 of the main text.
 The future floods data in Annex 2 is also discussed in Chapter 5 of the main text.
-No Indicative Flood Risk Areas are identified for Cornwall.
+No Indicative Flood Risk Areas were identified for Cornwall.
 Therefore, none have been recorded in Annex 3.

 Provided by the Environment Agency to aid in the reviewing of PFRA submissions.